DavidSimoes28/CarAuctionApi/readme.md

 ### Auction
 - Action contains a vehicleId, bid and AuctionStatus
-- The AuctionStatus contains 2 values (Started = 0 and Closed = 1)
+- The AuctionStatus contains two values (Started = 0 and Closed = 1)

 # Endpoints
 ## POST api/vehicles
 - This endpoint will create any type of vehicle
 - This endpoint receives a VehicleDto
 ## GET api/vehicles
-- This endpoint contain 3 optional query parameters (type, model year)
+- This endpoint contains three optional query parameters (type, model and year)
 - This endpoint will retrieve a list of vehicleDto.
 ## POST api/auctions/start
 - This endpoint will create an auction for a given vehicle
 - This endpoint receives an AuctionDto
-- It will not return any additional information about the auction, only whether the operation was successful or not (OK or BadRequest status)
+- It will return whether the operation was successful or not (OK or BadRequest status)
 ## PATCH api/auctions/place-bid
 - This endpoint will set a new value for bid in a ongoing auction
 - This endpoint receives a AuctionDto
-- It will not return any additional information about the auction, only whether the operation was successful or not (OK or BadRequest status)
+- It will return whether the operation was successful or not (OK or BadRequest status)
 ## PATCH api/auctions/close
 - This endpoint will close a ongoing auction
 - This endpoint receives a AuctionDto
-- It will not return any additional information about the auction, only whether the operation was successful or not (OK or BadRequest status)
+- It will return whether the operation was successful or not (OK or BadRequest status)